andre-st/goodreads-www/README.md

 ## Current

-The color scheme is now more like the Goodreads.com website I refer to with the service.
+The color scheme and typography is now more like the Goodreads.com website I refer to with the service.

 ![Screenshot](screenshot-20180402.jpg "Screenshot")